Get involved: If you would like a copy of the sponsorship opportunity document please email email@example.com.

 On 12 June 2018 we held a webinar to provide an update, share current plans for the programme and gather feedback.
 You can listen to it here.

-On 17th July we will be hosting a debate in central Bristol on the Circular Economy.
-Find out more here.
-Further debates will take place in Manchester and Birmingham, more information will be available on our events pages.
+On 17th July we hosted a debate in central Bristol on the Circular Economy.
+Further debates will take place in Manchester and Birmingham, more information will be made available on our events pages.

 To discuss partnering with UKGBC on this programme or if you would like to receive updates or further information about our Circular Economy programme please contact Anna.Surgenor@ukgbc.org.